 You should see a Zoom PC source on the touch panel in most rooms.
 This option will show the lectern computer’s display on the projector, which can be useful in cases of remote guest lecturers.

 You can also use the same camera as the room’s lecture capture system.
 Press the Lecture Recorder button on the touch panel to bring up the camera controls and move the camera as desired.
-If you select this, though, make sure to turn off Screen Sharing in Zoom, otherwise you may get an tunneling effect on the video display:
+If you select this, though, make sure to turn off Screen Sharing in Zoom, otherwise, you may get a tunneling effect on the video display:

 Note that for best audio quality, use the wireless microphone system located on the lectern.
 When finished, please turn it off and return it to the charging base so it has power for the next time you need it:

 Finally, when you are finished with your class, please make sure to log out of the Zoom PC so the next instructor can log in.